How to Write an Action Plan (Example Included)

 What Is an Action Plan?

 Not only are you figuring out the action steps and timeline, but you’ll also determine who you’ll assemble for your project team to work on those tasks.
 This requires robust project management software like ProjectManager.
-ProjectManager offers multiple action planning tools such as Gantt charts, kanban boards, project calendars and more.
+ProjectManager offers multiple planning tools such as Gantt charts, kanban boards, project calendars and more.
 Best of all, these project planning views sync with project dashboards, timesheets and workload charts to keep track of progress, project resources and costs.

 Action Plan Components